dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 ### Rejecting an event

-In order to tell Dapr that the event was not processed correctly in your application and schedule it for redelivery, return any response other than `200 OK`.
-For example, a `500 Error`.
+In order to tell Dapr that the event was not processed correctly in your application and schedule it for redelivery and handle it gracefully using logs or exceptions.

 ### Specifying a custom route